 I grew up in Alaska, so I had very little sense of how much things cost compared to other places in the U.S., or other destinations around the world.
 That is, until I moved to the Lower 48 and started traveling back to Alaska myself!
 Now I appreciate how expensive things are – and I’ve learned a few tricks over my many trips to help save.

 In this post, I’m covering the oft-asked questions I receive about how much an Alaska trip costs and how to save money when you’re visiting Alaska.
 If you want to travel to Alaska but need to keep your budget in mind, this post will equip you with the cost info and money-saving tips to help you visit Alaska on a budget too!
+Most importantly, this post is accurate for 2022 travel, which is much more expensive than it has been in years past.
+If you’re trying to figure out if your estimated budget is accurate, this post will help.

 The Average Cost to Visit Alaska